opeik/tekken-handbook/Basics/Notation.md

 <div>
   <div class="icon-2"></div>
   <div class="icon-4"></div>
   <span>denotes pressing 2 then 4.
-In text, commas are used to indicate a button
+In text, commas are used to indicate a
   sequence.
 The text version of this input is "2,4".</span>
 </div>

 ### Combination
 <div>
   <div class="icon-13"></div>
   <span>denotes pressing 1 and 3 at the same time.
-In text, a plus (+) is used
+In text, a plus is used
   to indicate a direction, button, or stance combination.
 The text version of this input is "1+3".
   </span>